conan-io/conan-io.github.io/_posts/2019-01-21-OpenCV-conan-packages.markdown

 {% endhighlight %}

-Technique mentioned is documented in article [Mastering Conan: Conditional settings, options and requirements](https://docs.conan.io/en/latest/mastering/conditional.html).
+The technique mentioned is documented in the article [Mastering Conan: Conditional settings, options, and requirements](https://docs.conan.io/en/latest/mastering/conditional.html).

-As we're now using 3rd-party libraries from conan, there is no point to keep the *3rdparty* directory of OpenCV sources, so we remove within [source](https://docs.conan.io/en/latest/reference/conanfile/methods.html#source) method:
+As we're now using 3rd-party libraries from Conan, there is no point to keep the *3rdparty* directory of OpenCV sources, so we remove within [source](https://docs.conan.io/en/latest/reference/conanfile/methods.html#source) method:

 {% highlight python %}